aztfmod/terraform-azurerm-caf/examples/standalone.md

 }
 ```

-For a complete example of standalone consunmption of the module, you can use the example inside [../landingzones/caf_example](../landingzones/caf_example).
+For a complete example of standalone consumption of the module, you can use the example inside [./examples](../examples).
 This example contains the whole variable set to implemente all the examples present in this module.